TWINGSISTER/GeogebraMultilanguageTranslator/README.md

 files into a browser that has relaxed security constrants.
 See the attached .bat files for the right options for Chrome.
 The main service provides a  Geogebra javascript package to create a report aware  version of your ggb activities.
 [Try this package here](https://twingsister.github.io/GeogebraMultilanguageTranslator/index-private-687-wreporter.html).
+A [more detailed documentation about the translator is here] (https://twingsister.github.io/indexGGBver.html).
 You can find an example of the resulting GGB activity [here](https://twingsister.github.io/GeogebraMultilanguageTranslator/examplereport.html) that is taken from [here](href="http://www.lycee-valin.fr/maths/exercices_en_ligne/moodle.html).
 In this exercise you can do something press the button SNAP to snapshot what is on the screen.